nikeedev/rain-lang/README.md

 **Files in [`src/`](src/) folder are not intended to be used for now**, it was used before for testing lexing of the language.

-Here is the syntax I'm thinking to implement, of course that would happen far in the future: [language_syntax.rain file](language_syntax.rain).
+Here is the syntax I'm thinking to implement, of course that would happen far in the future: [language_syntax file](language_syntax.md).